storj/docs/app/node/get-started/install-node-software/gui-windows/storage-node/page.md

     ![Install finish screen](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/gLOwNZjPUw8q4ZecabrXQ_pasted-image-0.png)

     {% callout type="info"  %}
     Note: The Storage node and auto updater are installed as a Windows service.
-If you want to stop or restart the storage node you have to open the windows service page to do so.&#x20;
+If you want to stop or restart the storage node you have to open the windows service page to do so.
     {% /callout %}